Roman walls of Córdoba

-The Roman Walls which once surrounded Córdoba, Spain, were built after the Romans captured the city in 206 BC, making it part of the Roman Republic.
-The walls now form part of the historic center of Córdoba, a UNESCO World Heritage site.
+The Roman Walls of Córdoba are the ancient Roman defensive walls of the Roman colonia of Corduba –present-day Córdoba, Spain–, capital of the Roman province of Hispania Baetica.
+Stretching 2650 m, they were built after the Romans captured the city in 206 BC to defend the ancient Roman town as part of the Roman Republic.
+The sections of wall still standing and the rest of its vestiges, now form part of the historic center of Córdoba, a UNESCO World Heritage Site since 1984.